Six Acts (film)

-Six Acts (Originally released as Shesh Peamim and also referred to as S#x Acts) is a 2012 Israeli film, directed by Jonathan Gurfinkel.
+Six Acts (Originally released as Shesh Peamim and also referred to as S#x Acts) is a 2012 Israeli drama film directed by Jonathan Gurfinkel and written by Rona Segal.
 The film is set in Herzliya and shows six different encounters between a group of teenagers over the course of a few weeks.
-The film was written by Rona Segal, and it is inspired by true events.
 The film was produced by Tazfilm productions and funded by the Israeli Film Fund and Keshet Broadcasting.

 Plot summary

 Naïve teen girl Gili (Sivan Levy) changes schools.
 She is determined to improve her inferior social status, so she hooks up with her new school's coolest guy, Tomer (Roy Nik).
 Her plan succeeds, and she takes pride in her ability to draw attention.
 Even when her crush passes her off to his friend, she is still flattered.
 But soon all of the boys become aware of Gili's reputation, and as each new encounter pushes her limits a little further, the line of consent begins to blur.